ddeereAMCHS/1142-GUI-Pizza/README.md

 - Create a program called `GuiPizza.java`
 - You will be making a GUI for a customer to order a pizza
 - Include a text field for the customer to enter their name
-- Include a group of radio buttons for the customer to select the size (small, medium, or large)
+- Include a group of radio buttons for the customer to select one of the three sizes (small, medium, or large)
-- Include a group of radio buttons for the customer to select the style (hand tossed, deep dish, thin and crispy)
+- Include a group of radio buttons for the customer to select one of the three styles (hand tossed, deep dish, thin and crispy)
 - Include a group of check boxes for the customer to select the toppings
   - Ham
   - Beef